forbesmyester/require-parts/README.md

     var requireParts = require('require-parts');
     var R = requireParts('ramda', 'src', ['zipObj.js', 'min.js']);

-This works for modules installed with NPM.
+This works for modules installed with NPM in Node, doesn't seem to work with Babel, which is a shame...